hiep4hiep/XSOAR-HA-MT-Terraform/README.md

 - Upload license
 - Change the external hostname to the AWS load balancer domain
 - Create HA host group
-- Generate host installer
+- Generate and download the host installer

 #### Install XSOAR on the Host servers
-- Copy the host installer to each Host servers
+- Copy the host installer to each Host servers (the name is like demistohost_12345.sh)
 - Copy the ***xsoar_host_installation_script.sh*** to each Host servers
-- Switch to root
+- Switch to root `sudo -i`
 - Run `chmod +x xsoar_host_installation_script.sh`
 - Run `./xsoar_host_installation_script.sh <path-to-host-installer-file name>` (e.g. ./xsoar_host_installation_script.sh /home/test/demistohost_1234.sh)